Skip to content

 Apprenticeship

-• a Beauty Therapy Level 2 Intermediate Apprenticeship
+• Beauty Therapy Level 2 Intermediate Apprenticeship

-• a Hairdressing Level 2 Intermediate Apprenticeship
+• Hairdressing Level 2 Intermediate Apprenticeship

-With a qualification in hair or beauty and practical experience you may be able to apply for assistant make-up artist jobs.
+With a qualification in hair or beauty and practical experience, you may be able to apply for assistant make-up artist jobs.

 Entry requirements